 The reporters actually test whether sports drinks improve athletic performance for regular individuals and speak with a range of medical experts to determine whether the drinks are necessary.
 One of the medical experts interviewed ran tests and concluded that only 2% of consumers exercise to a degree of intensity to where sports drinks are necessary over water:

-Interested consumers can check out Vital Proteins Collagen Water at this link to the product page on the brand's website.
+Interested consumers can check out Vitacup Hydration Coffee Instant Sticks at this link to the product page on the brand's official website.